alexdiwa/cocobuds/README.md

 ### Project Description: ###

-**CHANGE THIS/ ELABORATE ON THIS - or alternatively work on Q2 in short answer**
+**CHANGE THIS/ ELABORATE ON THIS - or alternatively work on Q2 in short answer.
+Probably need to reference the fact that it is a 2 sided marketplace**

 <br /><br />
 Design’s role in this world never sits still.
 In technology it continues to be etched into the product development process.
 We always hear about how more designers should learn how to code.
 This demand for designers who can develop is just as relevant for developers who can design.